divadvo/iRPA-OrderManagement/docs/third_screen_continued.md

 ![](images/0440.png)

-Now instead of defining a collection like we did before, we will declare the collection based on the parent element `td` we added as condition.
-This way the bot will loop over the `td` cells and find the `span` within these.
+Now instead of defining a collection like we did before, we will declare the collection based on the parent element `TD` we added as condition.
+This way the bot will loop over the `TD` cells and find the `SPAN` within these.

-9. Click on `...` next to `td` and click `set as collection`.
+9. Click on `...` next to `TD` and click `set as collection`.

 ![](images/0450.png)